 While surveying the chipped counters and leaky faucet while I brushed my teeth, I asked my husband to remind me how our kids got new bathroom makeovers before their parents?
 He mentioned budgets and the smaller bathrooms were easier to DIY than a master bath.
 Oh yes, I do remember that conversation.
 So today I want to share the crazy story of what happened to the new bathroom vanity.

 By the time we had the cash to update the two upstairs bathrooms, the kids were basically on their way to college.

 Over the course of a year and a half, we remodeled our daughter’s bedroom (guest room) bathroom and the boys’ bathroom.
-The total time commitment was just under eleven months but spaced out over a year a half.
+The total time commitment was just under eleven months but spaced out over a year and a half.

 We needed that window in between the two remodels to forget we swore we would never do a DIY bathroom remodel again.

 Had I known an entire bathroom remodel, including timelines and budgets could be derailed by one vanity I would have stopped after the first bathroom.

 The vanity was the major upgrade in our boys’ bathroom.
 It wasn’t like it was expensive it was just a reminder of what a difference a new vanity can make to an almost 20-year-old builder-grade dual vanity.

 Before Bathroom Remodel Photo (Unfiltered)